yakovsh/rfc4180-bis/draft-shafranovich-rfc4180-bis.md

    "aaa","b""bb","ccc"

+8. A hash sign MAY be used to mark lines that are meant to be commented lines.
+A commented line can basically contain any character until it is terminated by CRLF.
+For example:

+    #commentCRLF<br/>
+    aaa,bbb,cccCRLF<br/>
+    #comment 2CRLF<br/>
+    zzz,yyy,xxxCRLF

 ## Default charset and line break values
 Since the initial publication of {{!RFC4180}}, the default charset for "text/*" media types has been changed to UTF-8 (as per {{!RFC6657}}).